provenance-io/provenance/x/name/spec/03_messages.md

 This message is expected to fail if:
 - Any components of the request do not pass basic integrity and format checks
-- The record to remove does not exist
+- The record to update does not exist
-- The requestor does not match the owner listed on the record.
 - The authority does not match the gov module.

 If successful a name record will be updated with the new address and restriction.